Chinese hockey team loses 1st trial game for Olympics in OT - WHIZ News

 Kunlun Red Star, wearing red shirts with Chinese flag patches on the shoulder, fought back from a four-goal deficit to force overtime before losing to Amur Khabarovsk 5-4 in the Russia-based Kontinental Hockey League.

+“It was a very strong sign of the upside,” said Kunlun coach Ivano Zanatta, who played for Italy at the 1992 Olympics.
+“There’s definitely signs of character, resilience and there’s more upside, no question.”

-Kunlun has been playing in the KHL as a proxy for the Chinese national team and a base for naturalized players who grew up in the United States and Canada.
-The team has the worst record in the KHL.
+Kunlun has been playing in the KHL as a proxy for the China team and a base for naturalized players who grew up in the United States and Canada.
+The team has won seven of 28 games in the league this season.

 Amur led 4-0 with five minutes to go in the second period in a near-empty arena in the Moscow suburbs before the comeback started.

-The International Ice Hockey Federation had officials watching the game, and will monitor another Wednesday, to “evaluate the status of the team’s preparations” amid concerns the Chinese national squad will lose big on the Olympic stage.
+The International Ice Hockey Federation had officials watching the game, and will monitor another on Wednesday, to “evaluate the status of the team’s preparations” amid concerns the China squad will lose big on the Olympic stage.
+Defense will be the priority in a preliminary round group also containing the United States, Canada and 2018 silver medalist Germany.

-Yip scored Kunlun’s first goal Monday before former NHL prospect Josh Nicholls, Russian forward Mikhail Abramov and former Detroit Red Wings defenseman Ryan Sproul took the game to overtime.
+Yip scored Kunlun’s first goal on Monday before former NHL prospect Josh Nicholls, Russian forward Mikhail Abramov and former Detroit Red Wings defenseman Ryan Sproul took the game to overtime, where Czech forward Radan Lenc won the game for Amur.

 KHL records list 19 players on the Kunlun roster as having Chinese nationality, and more could be naturalized in time for the Olympics.
 Time spent playing for Kunlun counts toward the IIHF-mandated two years of residence needed to qualify for international play, even though Kunlun has been based in Russia since early 2020 because of pandemic-related travel restrictions.